orangeduck/Cello-Website/pages/documentation_exceptions.md

 Exceptions
 ----------

-Cello provides a kind of exception handling to deal with errors.
+Cello provides exception handling to deal with errors.
+The semantics and syntax are essentially as you would expect.

     local var DivideByZeroError = Singleton(DivideByZeroError);